FirstP0P/WeatherApp/README.md

 A simple weather application built with React.js that fetches real-time weather data using the OpenWeather API.

 🚀 Features
-✅ Search for weather by city name
+✅ Search for weather by city name <br>
-✅ Display temperature, location, and weather description ✅ Show hourly and daily forecasts
+✅ Display temperature, location, and weather description <br>
+✅ Show hourly and daily forecasts <br>
-✅ Use Material Symbols icons for UI enhancement
+✅ Use Material Symbols icons for UI enhancement <br>
-✅ Responsive design
+✅ Responsive design <br>